-- Students may take a maximum of 3 units total from BIOL 390, BIOL 391, BIOL 490, BIOL 497, or BIOL 498 for elective credit toward the B.S. in Allied Health or the B.S. in Biology (molecular or organismal emphasis).
+- Students may take a maximum of 3 units total from BIOL 390, BIOL 391, BIOL 490, BIOL 497, or BIOL 498a for elective credit toward the BS in Allied Health or the BS in Biology.

 The following courses may not be taken to meet upper-division elective requirements in any major in the department: